Writing for the web courses

 - craft short sentences that pull readers in

-- create effective call to actions and link text (hint: “click here” links are bad)
+- create effective calls to action and link text (hint: “click here” links are bad)

-- optimise your content for AI search (AEO and GEO)
+- improve search engine optimisation (SEO) and optimise for AI search (AEO and GEO)

 - write persuasive headlines